-- 1. Candidates are required to agree to the terms related to confidentiality and security before each examination session. - 2.
-Candidates must agree to maintain confidentiality of the examination content and processes during and after the examination; including posting or discussing questions or responses on the internet or any form of social media after the examination. - 3.
-Candidates must not reconstruct examination items using their memory of the examination or the memory of others. - 4.
-Candidates must not remove examination items and/or responses (in any format) or notes about the examination from the testing room.
+- 1. Candidates are required to agree to the terms related to confidentiality and security before each MCQ examination session. - 2.
+Candidates must agree to maintain confidentiality of the MCQ examination content and processes during and after the examination; including posting or discussing questions or responses on the internet or any form of social media after the MCQ examination. - 3.
+Candidates must not reconstruct MCQ examination items using their memory of the examination or the memory of others. - 4.
+Candidates must not remove MCQ examination items and/or responses (in any format) or notes about the examination from the MCQ examinations area.
 Writing on any materials or skin is strictly prohibited and will result in an incident report and results will be placed on hold. - 5.
 If candidates are aware that the confidentiality requirements have been breached, they must advise Ahpra immediately and must comply with any investigation (and follow-up investigation) that needs to be conducted. - 6.
-Any candidate who attempts to record or supply material relating to the examinations will not be permitted to continue with the examination.
-They will forfeit their examination registration and fee.
+Any candidate who attempts to record or supply material relating to the MCQ examinations will not be permitted to continue with the examination.
+They will forfeit their MCQ examination registration and fee.